Food Safety at Home, School and Work

 When cooking in a microwave oven, make sure the food is cooked thoroughly.
 For best results, cover food, stir, and rotate for even cooking and follow suggested standing times.

-Food safety in schools
+Food Safety in Schools

 Many school programs use food as a resource or activity, including healthy snack programs, hospitality, fundraisers, catered meals, and barbecues.
 Southwestern Public Health (SWPH) works closely with schools to ensure that the food available for these events is prepared, stored and served safely to reduce the risk of foodborne illness.